redixin/clis/README.rst

 Cloud image is usual image with `cloud-init` package installed.
-Cloud-init is software which trying to access magic url http://169.254.169.254/ and get configuration from there.
-There is a lot of versions of cloud-init "protocol" and all this versions are poorly documented or not documented at all.
+Cloud-init is software which trying to access magic url http://169.254.169.254/ and get VM configuration from there.
+Different versions of cloud-init "protocol" supported by different versions of images.
+All this versions are poorly documented or not documented at all.